-For study at the IBS a late Ryukoku University in Kyoto, Japan, or at Dharma Drum Buddhist College in New Taipei, Taiwan; open to IBS and GTU students only.
+For study at IBS affiliates at Ryukoku University in Kyoto, Japan, or at Dharma Drum Buddhist College in New Taipei, Taiwan; open to IBS and GTU degree program students only.
 In order for exchange programs to be recorded on the permanent academic record, students must be registered for this course.
 Registration is necessary for students who wish to receive academic credit for their work in the exchange program or who wish to be eligible for financial aid or deferment while they participate in the exchange program.
 (Written permission of IBS administration required.)